 If you're looking for help with finding treatment, you've come to the right place.
 The task can be completely overwhelming, especially given the circumstances that you're likely facing.
 With so much information and misinformation out there and everyone claiming their way is the best, it's almost impossible to know where to begin.
 A quick internet search will reveal this.

 Finding good treatment is often a matter of life and death.
 And chances are, you can't afford to wait or waste your time doing tons of research and making phone calls.
 That's what this guide is for.
 We're going to help you sort through the myths and confusion by breaking this down based off what you need.

-To get started, select the statement below that best describes your situation.
+To get started, go to the "Jump to section" on the upper right-hand side of the page and select the statement that best describes your situation.
 This will take you to the appropriate portion of the page which answers your questions and suggests the best way to proceed.
 Finally, we'll go over some of the main myths that exist about treatment and provide you with the real information you can use to start changing your or someone else's life.

 I've Never Been to Treatment Before and Want to Know More About It